top of page

 The Plot of Star Trek: Lower Decks

-The chaos of the first episode in the first season was hard to overlook.
+The chaos of the first episode of the first season was hard to overlook.
 There were just too many things happening all at once to enjoy any of them completely - that's just bad direction and editing.
 Firstly it looks like the writers are just rushing through the jokes as if they were hitting a quota on easter eggs and quips within a timeframe.

 The USS Cerritos

-Next, in TNG, there was always a clear main plot and a less important sub-plot - each complemented the other, keeping up the pace of the narrative.
-In Star Trek: Lower Decks, there is no clear focus on the main plot in each episode, with the sub-plot just being as a distraction.
-Thirdly, the comedy sometimes fails as the show-runners try too hard and get the timing wrong.
+In Star Trek: Lower Decks, there is no clear focus on the main plot in each episode, with the subplot just being a distraction.
+Thirdly, the comedy sometimes fails as the showrunners try too hard and get the timing wrong.

 The concept of the show is great, the voice cast is excellent and the budget is high, but the execution is where the creators may have fumbled.
 If you can make it through the first few episodes, then you can watch the rest and have fun.